python-tls/tls/README.rst

 A basic design for an example usage of this library using Twisted can be `found here`_.
-Note that this is **not** a self-contained working sample code, its purpose is to just give you an idea of what it would potentially look like to use, once the implementation is more complete)
+Note that this is **not** a self-contained working sample code, its purpose is to just give you an idea of what it would potentially look like to use, once the implementation is more complete.

 Acknowledgements
 ================

-PyCA's TLS is being developed as one of the projects under `Stripe's Open Source Retreat`_ by Ashwini Oruganti, but also includes code and reviews from other members of the PyCA community.
+PyCA's TLS was being developed as one of the projects under `Stripe's Open Source Retreat`_ by Ashwini Oruganti.
+It also includes code and reviews from other members of the PyCA community.